rputman0/rputman0.github.io/index.md

 # About Me
-Welcome to my site!

-I am a Computer Science (CS) student at the University of Georgia (UGA), with an emphasis on **computer graphics**.
+Welcome!
+Bienvenidos!
+Bienvenue!
+Yokoso!

+My passion for Computer Science was cemented when I learned **I could create something from nothing.**
+Having that kind of free reign, and possibility got me excited about the possibilities that I could explore!
+I will take on any challenge that awaits for me in the realm of Computer Science!
+I am confident that if you hire me, that I will exceed your expectations and go beyond what is expected of me to create!

-During highschool, I made a small "hello world" program.
-It was a simple program, but I was excited that I could create something from nothing!
-From that small program, I now had vast possibilities on what I could create, with only my imagination limiting me!
+I recall making my first program.
+A rudimentary "Hello World" program, but I was excited that I could create something from nothing!
+From that basic program, I realized I had vast possibilities on what I could create, with imagination as my only limit!

 Computer Science correlated with another passion of mine: movies.<br /> I remember watching *Lady and the Tramp*, and *How To Train Your Dragon*, for the first time.
 I was just mesmerized by the silver screen.
 A whole universe was created.
 A world of new sounds.
 A world that has it's own rules.
 A world which previously never existed.
-A team of talent, from various backgrounds, created memorable stories from nothing.
+A team of talent, from various backgrounds, created memorable stories from a blank slate.
 After I saw these movies, I couldn't keep my eyes away from the big screen: *Blade Runner*, *Pan's Labyrinth*, *Ernest & Celestine*, *Spirited Away*, *Wizard of Oz*, *Coraline*,*Your Name*, *The Lego Movie* and *The Incredibles*.
-All these movies are different from tone,genre, set design, and even production.
-Yet, they were all created from nothing.
+I took in every film I had access to, and I realized that each movie was created from almost nothing.
 I especially love animated movies from Walt Disney, John Lasseter, Brad Bird, Henry Selick, Yoh Yoshinari, Hayao Miyazaki, and Makoto Shinkai.
 Why?
-Unlike a real life medium, you have to fabricate everything in the movie.
-The artist has more control over what happens, and what the environment could be.
-You have to create something from nothing.
-When I saw these movies, I knew I wanted to work in the movie industry.
-I just did not have a way to do that, until I learned about Computer Science.
+Unlike a real life medium, where you can use already existing settings (city,mountains, rooms,ambient sounds), you have to fabricate every detail in an animated film.
+When I watched *lady and the Tramp* and *How To Train Your Dragon* I knew I wanted to work in the movie industry.
+There was no way for me to accomplish this, until I learned about the possibilities in Computer Science.
 Which allowed me to do to just that.

-**To create art with technology!**
+**TO CREATE ART WITH TECHNOLOGY!**

+My passion for Computer Science lies in **computer graphics**.
+Futhermore, I see code as an art medium, and I want to help merge technology and art.

-If I can help in any way, please feel free to reach out to me. :D <br /> I am really excited for any opportunity that could advance this field, as well as my professional development!
+If I can help in any way, please feel free to reach out to me. :D <br /> Please contact me if you require further inquiry, or for any opportunity that could advance this field, as well as my professional development!

 P.S. <br />
 I love movies!
 Just check out my [letterboxd](https://letterboxd.com/snowdrgn/films/ "My Letterboxd!") for proof of my love!<br />